Don’t dig up dahlias for winter! What to do instead….

 Not all dahlias survive the winter protected by mulch, so I have lost a few over the years.
 The colour scheme is now dominated by reds and oranges, although the beautiful peach ‘Henriette’ has come back three years in a row.

 Dark red Rip City and Black Cat dahlias have proved hardy, and also the orange Dahlia David Howard.
-However, the Bishop dahlias – with their black foliage – have never survived, no matter how much mulch I pile on top.
+However, a few dahlias haven’t survived, no matter how much mulch I pile on top.

 Blogger The Reckless Gardener also leave his dahlias in the ground, although his Cumbria garden is also in a frost pocket.
 ‘Glad to see another gardener being reckless, too….’